peterkush/python-IP1/README.md

 ## Setup/Installation requirements
-Clone or download and unzip the repository from github
+Clone the repository from github link https://github.com/peterkush/python-IP1

 cd into the project folder and open in the text editor code.

-Run command run.py to lauch the project
+Run command script.py to lauch the project